jython/book/chapter19.rst

 ========================

 Supporting concurrency is increasingly important.
-In the past, mainstream concurrent programming generally meant ensuring that code interacting with relatively slow network, disk, database, and other I/O did not unduly slow things down.
+In the past, mainstream concurrent programming generally meant ensuring that the code interacting with relatively slow network, disk, database, and other I/O resources did not unduly slow things down.
 Exploiting parallelism was typically only seen in such domains as scientific computing with apps running on supercomputers.

 But there are new factors at work now.
 The semiconductor industry continues to work feverishly to uphold Moore's Law of exponential increase in chip density.
 Chip designers used to apply this bounty to speeding up an individual CPU.
 But for a variety of reasons, this old approach no longer works as well.
 So now chip designers are cramming chips with more CPUs and hardware threads.
-Speeding up execution now means harnessing the parallelism of the hardware, and it's our job as software developers to do that work.
+Speeding up execution means harnessing the parallelism of the hardware.
+And it is now our job as software developers to do that work.

-The Java platform is arguably the most robust environment for running concurrent code today, and it can be readily be used from Jython.
-The problem remains that writing concurrent code is not easy.
+The Java platform can help out here.
+The Java platform is arguably the most robust environment for running concurrent code today, and this functionality can be readily be used from Jython.
+The problem remains that writing concurrent code is still not easy.
 This difficulty is especially true with respect to a concurrency model based on threads, which is what today's hardware natively exposes.

 This means we have to be concerned with thread safety, which arises as an issue because of the existence of mutable objects that are shared